sheril04/sheril04/README.md

 > An engineering student with high expertise in **Website and Software Development.**

-> The person who loves coding and exploring new things always try to **learns in public and love to work in team.**
+> The person who loves coding and exploring new things always tries to **learn in public and loves to work in a team.**

 > I am presently pursuing **Btech** in **Computer Science Engineering(SCSE)** From **Vellore Institute of Technology, Bhopal.**